Andrea Ruelling, (she/her) MA, R.SLP, CCC-SLP

 She has worked in several settings including; inpatient and outpatient rehabilitation at the Glenrose Rehabilitation Hospital; the Intensive Aphasia Rehab program (InteRACT), at Dalhousie University; as part of an interdisciplinary community-based rehab team; and her own private practice.
 She joined the Department of Communication Sciences and Disorders in April 2014.

 Andrea's clinical area of interest is working with adults with neurogenic communication disorders, primarily caused by stroke or brain injury.
 She is a founding member of the Alberta Aphasia Camp, in partnership with March of Dimes Canada, and remains the co-coordinator for the camp.
+She is also the co-founder of the Corbett Aphasia Rehabilitation and Education (CARE) program, an aphasia centre providing programming to people with aphasia.
 She is highly interested in client-centred care, clinical supervision of new clinicians, and providing experiential learning opportunities for her students.
 She is an affiliate of Aphasia Access.

 Top 40 Under 40, Avenue Magazine, Edmonton, AB (2017)